 The islands and jungles appeal to nature lovers.
-For travelers, the cities are metropolitan and full cafes, eateries and cultural performances.
+For travelers, the cities are metropolitan and full of cafes, eateries, and cultural performances.

 Kuala Lumpur is the capital of Malaysia.

-The Petronas Twin Towers, a pair of glass-and-steel-clad skyscrapers with Islamic motifs is the most dominant feature of the modern skyline.
+The Petronas Twin Towers, a pair of glass-and-steel-clad skyscrapers with Islamic motifs, is the most dominant modern skyline feature.

 The Towers appear in the first episode of the US TV series 24.
-Numerous scenes filmed at the famed towers, the most notable was the 1999 film Entrapment.
+Numerous scenes were filmed at the famed towers.
+The most notable was the 1999 film Entrapment.

 Kuala Lumpur’s modern architecture is juxtaposed with colonial-era landmarks.